 #10 – A Year or A Day – Return to Fantasy (1975)

 The amazing progression on this track always gets on my good side.
-Coming from an album with relatively little acclaim, the band nonetheless managed to produce two pretty strong tracks that stuck to the audience like glue.
+Coming from a renowned album, yet with relatively little acclaim, the band nonetheless managed to produce two pretty strong tracks that stuck to the audience like glue.
 A Year or A Day seems to be a somewhat eclectic choice at first.
 But once you get into the thick of things, it will reveal its qualities.

 #9 – Lady in Black – Salisbury (1971)